LetPeopleWork/FlowPulse/docs/configuration/configuration.md

 | itemTitleColumn           | Name of the column containing the work item identifier               | "ID", "Key"             |

 ## Jira
-In order use `flowpulse` with Jira, you must specify against which Jira instance you are working.
+In order use FlowPulse with Jira, you must specify against which Jira instance you are working.
 For this you need a url, as well as a [Personal Access Token](https://confluence.atlassian.com/enterprise/using-personal-access-tokens-1026032365.html) and your username.
 Furthermore you have to specify a query that gets the items of the team(s) you are interested in as well as how many days into the past you are interested in.
 Last but not least, you can specify which field you are using for estimates.
 The queries are written in [JQL](https://www.atlassian.com/blog/jira/jql-the-most-flexible-way-to-search-jira-14).

 | Name                   | Description                          | Potential Values      |
 |------------------------|--------------------------------------|--------------------|